How to buy the best mattress

 If you buy the mattress and base separately, or are going to keep your old base, measure carefully to make sure they’re a good fit.
 Dimensions can vary so don’t rely on a new double mattress being exactly the same size as your old one.

-Is your mattress going on to a slatted base?
-Then make sure that the slats are no more than 6cm wide or more than 4cm apart.
+Is your mattress going onto a slatted base?
+Make sure the slats are no more than 6cm wide or more than 4cm apart.
 This ensures sufficient ventilation, while preventing the mattress sagging through between the slats.

 Check the guarantee/warranty on your mattress